ViacomInc/data-point/packages/data-point/README.md

 </details>

-Each of the reducers might contain more ObjectReducers (which might contain reducers, and so on).
-Notice how the output changes based on the position of the ObjectReducers in the two expressions:
+Each of the reducers might contain more object reducers (which might contain other reducers, and so on).
+Notice how the output changes based on the position of the object reducers in the two expressions:

 <details>
   <summary>Nested Transform Expressions</summary>